-In January 1950 the patent for the Microwave oven was granted to Percy L. Spencer courtesy of the southwest Museum of Engineering Communications and Computations.
+Percy L. Spencer was granted the patent for the Microwave oven in January 1950, courtesy of the Southwest Museum of Engineering Communications and Computations.

 Microwaves were not really discovered by Dr. Spencer as they exist naturally, but applying the technology surrounding microwave energy to the heating of organic material was.